JGaldo-beep/Stock-Market-App/README.md

 # Stock Market App
 Welcome to the Stock Market App.
-This is a project from YouTube by (Philipp Lackner)[https://www.youtube.com/@PhilippLackner].
+This is a project from YouTube by [Philipp Lackner](https://www.youtube.com/@PhilippLackner).
-The purpose of this project is learning new concepts and be confident with Jetpack Compose and this could be the "last version" because we know Android is always changing.
+The purpose of this project is learning new concepts and be confident with Jetpack Compose and this could be recently version (01/06/2024) because we know Android is always changing (Dependencies version as well).

 ## Set up
 I define a "started" branch to set up the project, if you want to practice just clone the project and switch the branch to "started" or follow theses steps in your Android Studio: